 "Androsexual" refers to those who are attracted to men, males, and/or masculinity (or anything along those lines).
 There are numerous terms which are more commonly used to describe attraction to men.
 Some of these terms will be primarily described on this particular page, or will have brief descriptions alongside links to other pages which describe the topic in further detail.

-Certain sexual orientations can fall underneath the category of androsexual.
+Certain sexual orientations can fall underneath the category of androsexual depending on who they are being used to describe.
 Women who identify as heterosexual, as well as men that identify as homosexual fall underneath the category of androsexual.
-Those who are multisexual often fall underneath the categories of both androsexual and gynosexual.
+People who are multisexual typically fall underneath the categories of being both androsexual and gynosexual.

 Click to return to table of contents.